SomeWeekendReading/someweekendreading.github.io/_posts/2023-06-12-party-indictments.md

 Email/Twitter/Mastodon links are at the top of each page.[↩](#fn2a)

 <a id="fn3">3</a>: Yes, one could attempt to achieve significance by means of dataset
 surgery.
-We could, for example, argue that Ford and Bush1 were "old-school" politicians (but that the famously corrupt Nixon was not).
+We could, for example, argue that Ford and Bush1 were "old-school" Republicans (but that the famously corrupt Nixon was not).
 This is a bad idea on 2 grounds:

 <img src="{{ site.baseurl }}/images/dope-slap.png" width="329" height="195" alt="The Car Talk 'dope-slap'" title="The Car Talk 'dope-slap'" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>